 Back in 2015, the SBA reported, “A new generation of online lenders is surfacing with the promise of an efficient, streamlined application process with quick turnaround times and higher approval rates.”

-The report went on to note that borrowers spend a mere 30 to 60 minutes on online loan applications, which can be funded in a matter of days, whereas the traditional loan application process takes an average of 26 hours and may not be processed for weeks or even months.
+The report went on to note that borrowers spend a mere 30 to 60 minutes on online loan applications.
+Which can become funded in a matter of days.
+Whereas the traditional loan application process takes an average of 26 hours.
+It may not be processed for weeks or even months.

 More recently, a 2018 report on small business lending in the U.S. detailed how a handful of the largest small business lending platforms are filling a financing gap for small business owners.

-NDP Analytics, an economic research firm based in Washington, D.C., reported that five online lending platforms alone funded $10 billion in online loans from 2015 to 2017, which generated $37.7 billion in gross output, creating 358,911 jobs and $12.6 billion in U.S. wages.
+NDP Analytics, an economic research firm based in Washington, D.C., reported that five online lending platforms alone funded $10 billion in online loans from 2015 to 2017.
+Generating $37.7 billion in gross output.
+Creating 358,911 jobs and $12.6 billion in U.S. wages.

 Needless to say, we’re far from business as usual in the banking world when it comes to small business lending.